statamic/v2-docs/content/pages/2.addons/2.anatomy/10.controllers/index.md

 ---
 overview: >
-  Controllers let you create pages in the control panel.
+  Controllers allow you to handle requests either through the front-end or the control panel.
   They let you organize request logic into a single class.
 title: Controllers
 id: 01b6596e-19c1-41e7-a3e1-e92144abc211
 ---